 Given these variances, how can we determine how AI will evolve in various areas and understand how they will accelerate after general human level AI is achieved?

 For his work, Selman relies on computational complexity theory, which has two primary functions.
 First, it can be used to characterize the efficiency of an algorithm used for solving instances of a problem.
-As Johns Hopkins’ Leslie Hall notes, “broadly stated, the computational complexity of an algorithm is a measure of how many steps the algorithm will require in the worst case for an instance [of a problem] of a given size.”
+As Johns Hopkins’ Leslie Hall notes, “broadly stated, the computational complexity of an algorithm is a measure of how many steps the algorithm will require in the worst case for an instance of a given size.”
 Second, it is a method of classifying tasks (computational problems) according to their inherent difficulty.
 These two features provide us with a way of determining how artificial intelligences will likely evolve by offering a formal method of determining the easiest, and therefore most probable, areas of advancement.
 It also provides key insights into the speed of this scalability.

 Ultimately, this work is important, as the abilities of our machines are fast-changing.
 As Selman notes, “The way that we measure the capabilities of programs that do reasoning is by looking at the number of facts that they can combine quickly.
 About 25 years ago, the best reasoning engines could combine approximately 200 or 300 facts and deduce new information from that.
 The current reasoning engines can combine millions of facts.”
 This exponential growth has great significance when it comes to the scale-up to human levels of machine reasoning.

 As Selman explains, given the present abilities of our AI systems, it may seem like machines with true reasoning capabilities are still some ways off; however, thanks to the excessive rate of technological progress, we will likely start to see machines that have intellectual abilities that vastly outpace our own in rather short order.
-“Ten years from now, we’ll still find them [artificially intelligent machines] very much lacking in understanding, but twenty or thirty years from now, machines will have likely built up the same knowledge that a young adult has,” Selman notes.
+“Ten years from now, we’ll still find them very much lacking in understanding, but twenty or thirty years from now, machines will have likely built up the same knowledge that a young adult has,” Selman notes.
 Anticipating exactly when this transition will occur will help us better understand the actions that we should take, and the research that the current generation must invest in, in order to be prepared for this advancement.

 This article is part of a Future of Life series on the AI safety research grants, which were funded by generous donations from Elon Musk and the Open Philanthropy Project.